eginamalaj/CleanCensusDat/README.md

 ## Data Sources

-All raw data was obtained from: **[Statistics Canada, Census of Agriculture 1981-2016](https://www12.statcan.gc.ca/census-recensement/index-eng.cfm)** Reproduced and distributed on an "as is" basis with the permission of Statistics Canada.
+All raw data were obtained from: **[Statistics Canada, Census of Agriculture 1981-2016](https://www12.statcan.gc.ca/census-recensement/index-eng.cfm)** Reproduced and distributed on an "as is" basis with the permission of Statistics Canada.
 Statistics Canada's open license can be found at: https://www.statcan.gc.ca/eng/reference/licence

 ## Resulting Dataset